atom/atom/docs/creating-a-package.md

 or one of its parents has the `tree-view` class applied to it.

 You can also add separators and submenus to your context menus.
-To add a submenu, pass in context menu object instead of a command:
+To add a submenu, pass in a `context-menu` object instead of a command:

 ```coffeescript
 'context-menu':